Encopresis & Enuresis Resources

 Bed-wetting alarm: There are many options available, but I generally recommend the Malem Ultimate Selectable Bedwetting Enuresis Alarm with Vibration.
 This alarm features 8 different tones to help wake your child immediately after bed-wetting begins.
 It features various settings, including vibration only, sound only, and vibration with sound.
 It's often challenging for children and families to adjust to using a bed-wetting alarm.
 However, with consistent use, they are generally effective at helping children over seven achieve nighttime dryness.

-Countdown Clock: When treating encopresis or enuresis, I help children follow a toileting schedule, which includes timed bathroom visits.
-These clocks provide a visual countdown that may help your child follow their schedule more effectively and sit on the toilet for a sufficient amount of time.
-Use the clock after a successful toileting visit to ensure that a ten-minute screen time reward doesn't turn into an hour of screen time.
+Countdown Clock or Hourglass Sand Timer: When treating encopresis or enuresis, I help children follow a toileting schedule, which includes timed bathroom visits.
+These clocks and sand timers provide a visual countdown that may help your child follow their schedule more effectively and sit on the toilet for a sufficient amount of time.

 Toilet Stool: By using this stool, children and adults should achieve a squatting position while on the toilet.
 This proper toileting posture often facilitates more effective and easier bowel movements.